-I work as a business broker for Latona’s, one of the largest and most respected web business brokers in the industry.
-I can’t comment on the other brokers, but I will describe the process of buying or selling a web business through Latona’s, and that should give you an idea of what to expect from other web brokerages.
+I can’t comment on other brokers, but I will describe the process of buying or selling a web business that I’ve experienced as a broker, which should give you an idea of what to expect from other web brokerages.
 The following outline might not match the exact order of things that you experience, but it will give you an example of what to expect.

 When you make your first contact with a broker, expect to be asked about: